microsoft/vscode-docs/docs/remote/containers.md

 ### Docker limitations

 - First time installs of Docker Desktop for Windows will require an additional "sharing" step to give your container access to local source code.
 However, step may not work with certain AAD (email based) identities.
-See [here](/docs/remote/troubleshooting.md#docker-desktop-for-windows-tips) and [here](/docs/remote/troubleshooting.md#enabling-file-sharing-in-docker-desktop) for details and workarounds.
+See [Docker Desktop for Windows tips](/docs/remote/troubleshooting.md#docker-desktop-for-windows-tips) and [Enabling file sharing in Docker Desktop](/docs/remote/troubleshooting.md#enabling-file-sharing-in-docker-desktop) for details and workarounds.
 - If you see high CPU spikes for `com.docker.hyperkit` on Mac, this may be due to a [known issue with Docker for Mac](https://github.com/docker/for-mac/issues/1759).
 See the Docker issue for details.
 - If you see either of these messages building a Dockerfile, you may be hitting a known Docker issue with Debian 8 (Jessie):
     ```text